africanmoose/digitalgarden/src/site/notes/1x - References/11 Notes/11.02 Quotes/The problem is not the problem. The problem is how you think about the problem - Brianna Wiest.md

 ---
-{"dg-publish":true,"permalink":"/1x-references/11-notes/11-02-quotes/the-problem-is-not-the-problem-the-problem-is-how-you-think-about-the-problem-brianna-wiest/","title":"The problem is not the problem.
+{"dg-publish":true,"permalink":"/1x - References/11 Notes/11.02 Quotes/The problem is not the problem.
+The problem is how you think about the problem - Brianna Wiest/","title":"The problem is not the problem.
 The problem is how you think about the problem - Brianna Wiest","noteIcon":""}
 ---